Putting your performance into perspective

 In any case, a discussion with your financial advisor can help keep you informed.
 He or she can help you connect what’s happening in the market – and even in your life – to your portfolio.

-For timely information on the market and investing, see our guidance and perspectives section.
+For timely information on the market and investing, see our financial market news section.

 The challenges of comparing your performance to a market index